userlerueda/LTRCLD-1451/LAB_GUIDE.md

 Openstack Controller has connectivity to external-VLAN but not any Computes.
 Your access to Openstack cloud, which include Computes is through Controller.

-There are a few other VLANs such as management but their details are not shown here.

 Provider data center services and customer’s hypothetical CPE connections are emulated from a dedicated server, marked in the below topology as “provider DC cloud”.
 Other than hosting some services, this server is not playing any other role in this session.

 ![Logical Topology](./images/lab_walkthrough_connectivity_00.png)